temporalio/documentation/README.md

 yarn format
 ```

-**TIP**: Make your changes in the **source files** that are named in the configuration file.
-For example, if you found a typo in the Concept section *What is a Task?*, open [docs/concepts/what-is-a-task.md](https://github.com/temporalio/documentation/blob/main/docs/concepts/what-is-a-task.md) and make the edit directly there.
+**Make your changes in the _source files_  named in the configuration file.**
+For instance, if you find a typo under "What is a Task?" (located in the Workers section of the Temporal docs website), open [docs/concepts/what-is-a-task.md](https://github.com/temporalio/documentation/blob/main/docs/concepts/what-is-a-task.md) and make the edit directly there.

 ### How to create a new guide configuration